 - salt and black pepper to taste

-- butter, milk, cream, sour cream, garlic and herbs to taste. optional
+- butter, milk, cream, sour cream, garlic, herbs or other seasonings to taste. optional

 Instructions